 Over the range microwaves offer venting capabilities to serve the dual function of kitchen fan and microwave.
 These fans come in variable speeds depending on the microwave and many offer replacement charcoal filters to keep kitchen odors in check.

-An electric range can pull a lot of power; adding an over the range microwave with venting capabilities and convection cooking will add to the power load in your kitchen.
+An electric range can pull a lot of power – bear in mind that adding an over the range microwave with venting capabilities and convection cooking will add to the power load in your kitchen.

 SEE ALSO: Best Gas Ranges